karanehra/literate-adventure/settingUpADomain.md

 1. `A`/`AAAA`: This is a basic record set that's used to point a domain name to an `IPv4` address. `AAAA` is similar just that it uses `IPv6`
 2. `CNAME`: Used to link a subdomain to the domains `A` recordset.
 For example `example.com` and `www.example.com` can point to the same IP address by using a CNAME record for the `www` subdomain
+3. `NS`: NS records are usually set with the registrar, and are used to delegate a domain or subdomain to a set of name servers.
+Name servers, such as NS1, hold all the other DNS records for your domain and tell all the other computers connected to the internet what records your domain holds.
+Setting the NS record is therefore a very important part of getting your domains and servers online.

+Our VM holding a public IP will already have a NS record set available.
+First off we will take these NS records and update them on our Domain Registrar(goDaddy) so that the DNS knows where to look for all related record sets.